The Voice (Australian TV series) season 5

 The fifth season of The Voice began on 1 May 2016.
 Jessie J, Delta Goodrem and The Madden Brothers returned as coaches with Ronan Keating replacing Ricky Martin.
 Sonia Kruger became solo host of the season after Darren McMullen left the series.

 Alfie Arcuri from Team Delta won the competition, marking Goodrem's first victory as a coach and the second female coach after Jessie J to win a season.
 Adam Ladell, also from Team Delta, finished as runner-up, while Tash Lockhart and Ellen Reed finished in third and fourth place, respectively.
 This season was the last to feature The Madden Brothers and Jessie J as coaches.
-This was also the first season in which the first auditionee (Alfie Arcuri) won the series.
+This is also the first series where the first artist to auditon, in this case Arcuri, ended up winning the series.

 Coaches and host

 Of the coaches from the previous season, Jessie J, Delta Goodrem, and The Madden Brothers returned.
 Ricky Martin departed the series and was replaced by Boyzone member Ronan Keating.
+During the third live show, The Madden Brothers were absent due to touring commitments & were replaced by sister duo The Veronicas.